daveontrack/TODO_LIST_MERN_STACK/README.md

-🛠️ Available Scripts
+## 🛠️ Available Scripts

 In the project directory, you can run the following commands:

-npm start
+### `npm start`

 Runs the app in development mode.
-Open http://localhost:3000 to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload automatically when you make changes.
+* The page will reload automatically when you make changes.
-You may also see any lint errors in the console.
+* Any lint errors will be shown in the console.

-npm test
+### `npm test`

 Launches the test runner in interactive watch mode.
-For more information on running tests, see this guide.
+For more details on running tests, refer to the [testing documentation](https://facebook.github.io/create-react-app/docs/running-tests).

-npm run build
+### `npm run build`

-Builds the app for production to the build folder.
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include hashes.
+* The build is minified.
+* Filenames include hashes.
-Your app is ready to be deployed!
+* Your app is ready to be deployed!

-For more details on deployment, refer to this documentation.

-npm run eject
+For deployment details, check out the [deployment documentation](https://facebook.github.io/create-react-app/docs/deployment).

+### `npm run eject`

-Important: This is a one-way operation.
-Once you eject, you cannot go back.
+**Important**: This is a one-way operation.
+Once you `eject`, you cannot go back.

-If you aren't satisfied with the build tool and configuration choices, you can eject at any time.
-This command will remove the single build dependency from your project.
+* If you're not satisfied with the build tool and configuration choices, you can eject at any time.
+* This command removes the single build dependency from your project.

-It will copy all the configuration files and transitive dependencies (like Webpack, Babel, ESLint) right into your project so you have full control over them.
-All other commands (except eject) will still work, but they will point to the copied scripts.
-From here, you are on your own.
+* It copies all configuration files and transitive dependencies (like Webpack, Babel, ESLint) into your project for full control.
+* After ejecting, all other commands (except `eject`) will point to the copied scripts, and you’re on your own.

-Learn More
+### Learn More

-To learn more about React, visit the official React documentation.
+* To learn more about React, visit the official [React documentation](https://reactjs.org/).

-You can also check out the Create React App documentation.
+* You can also check out the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-Code Splitting
+### Code Splitting

-To learn about code splitting in React, visit this guide.
+To learn about code splitting in React, visit [this guide](https://facebook.github.io/create-react-app/docs/code-splitting).

-Analyzing the Bundle Size
+### Analyzing the Bundle Size

-To learn more about analyzing your bundle size, refer to this page.
+To learn how to analyze your bundle size, refer to [this page](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size).

-Making a Progressive Web App
+### Making a Progressive Web App

-Learn how to make your app a Progressive Web App (PWA) in the official documentation.
+To make your app a Progressive Web App (PWA), refer to the official [documentation](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app).

-Advanced Configuration
+### Advanced Configuration

-For advanced configuration options, refer to this section.
+For advanced configuration options, visit [this section](https://facebook.github.io/create-react-app/docs/advanced-configuration).

-Deployment
+### Deployment

-For deployment guides, see this documentation.
+For deployment guides, see [this documentation](https://facebook.github.io/create-react-app/docs/deployment).

-Troubleshooting: npm run build fails to minify
+### Troubleshooting: `npm run build` Fails to Minify

-For information on troubleshooting npm run build errors, check this page.
+For troubleshooting issues with `npm run build` errors, check [this guide](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify).